-34 Note that the sign of the odds ratio may not coincide with the t-statistic, given that the former is estimated for the coefficient in the logistic regression, and the odds ratio is just a transformation of this coefficients for a more approachable interpretation working, 59% are employed informally (Table 3).
-As Table 4 shows, these relatively high levels of informality among young workers cannot be explained by education, since the difference continues to hold after controlling for other observable characteristics, and neither by preferences, since young workers report low preferences for informal jobs35; but perhaps by experience.
+Experience: Age is commonly used as a proxy for experience.
+While the majority of youth aged 15 to 24 are not economically active and likely to be enrolled in education, of those youth who are working, 59% are employed informally (Table 3).
+As Table 4 shows, these relatively high levels of informality among young workers cannot be explained by education, since the difference continues to hold after controlling for other observable characteristics, and neither by preferences, since young workers report low preferences for informal jobs;34 but perhaps by experience.
 Therefore, we can argue that some young workers might not find a job in the formal market due to their low experience, and therefore low productivity.

 Geography: The productivity of a worker, and therefore the informality rate, also depends on the location of the worker.
 This probably explains why a low qualified worker in a developing country shows a higher productivity and a lower probability for being informal in a developing country.
-In Colombia, the informality rate in the four most productive cities is 45%, in the four least productive cities is 60% 36 (see Table 3), and 84% in the rural areas, differences that are statistically significant after controlling for other observable characteristics (Table 4).
+In Colombia, the informality rate in the four most productive cities is 45%, in the four least productive cities is 60% (see Table 3), and 84% in the rural areas, differences that are statistically significant after controlling for other observable characteristics (Table 4).
 In most cases the rates of informality cannot be explained by preferences, suggesting that the overall productivity of the city is playing a role in the productivity of the workers, and perhaps affecting their participation in the formal labor market.

 The only exception is the case of the less productive cities in the 13-metropolitan areas, that include Cucuta and Pasto.
 These two cities are also border cities, and therefore impacted by smuggling, showing higher than predicted preferences and levels of informality.

-Economic sector
+B. Economic sector

 Another determinant of productivity and therefore to informality is the economic sector.
 We didn't include this variable in the logit model, since we envisage some endogeneity in this variable.
-However, Table 3, shows that productive sectors as mines and public services tend to be more formal than others as agriculture and retail, restaurants and hotels tend to show higher rates of informality even after correcting for other observable characteristics37.
+However, Table 3, shows that productive sectors as mines and public services tend to be more formal than others as agriculture and retail, restaurants and hotels tend to show higher rates of informality even after correcting for other observable characteristics.36

-35 These results contrast with the older population that shows high rates of informality, even after controlling for other observable characteristics, but also high preferences for informal jobs.
+These results contrast with the older population that shows high rates of informality, even after controlling for other observable characteristics, but also high preferences for informal jobs.

-36 The 4 most productive cities are Bogota, Medellín Tunja and Bucaramanga.
+The 4 most productive cities are Bogota, Medellín Tunja and Bucaramanga.
 The four least productive cities are Cúcuta, Barranquilla Sincelejo and Quibdó.
 Relative productivity is measured as average wage over minimum wage.

-37 According to the labour productivity index of Isaza and Rojas (2015).
+36 According to the labour productivity index of Isaza and Rojas (2015).